AlgyJr/ios_guides/Fixing-Xcode.md

 ## Overview

-Sometimes Xcode can get in an odd .
-This guide is a set of tips to try to reset things.
+Sometimes Xcode can get in an odd state.
+This guide is a progression of steps to reset things.
+After each step, test to see the problem is resolved.

 ### Clean the Build